 Fellows who plan for a clinical research track may apply for additional studies to pursue a Master in Public Health (M.P.H.) or one of three Clinical Sciences programs available through the Center for Translational Medicine: Graduate certificate (two-year program), Master’s Degree in Clinical Science (two-year program), or Masters Degree with Distinction (three-year program).

 External and Internal Funding Opportunities

-- Fellows in the Pediatric Critical Care Fellowship are eligible for several external sources of funding from the American Academy of Pediatrics, the NIH, and several other national organizations and foundations.
+- Fellows in the Pediatric Critical Care Fellowship are eligible for several external sources of funding from the American Academy of Pediatrics, NIH, and several other national organizations and foundations.

 - UT Southwestern offers a Physician Scientist Training Program (PSTP), which provides three years of salary and allows highly individualized research training and career development.
-Additional sources of funding include Children’s Medical Center Dallas and the Department of Clinical Sciences.
+Additional sources of funding include Children’s Medical Center and the Department of Clinical Sciences.